steveliu2011/Hello-world/README.md

 # Hello-world
-Just a practice for creating repository
+1.Just a practice for creating repository
+2. Update this file and commit
+3. Push to GitHub